Wednesday, January 16, 2008

 Portugaise (Tomatoes, crushed and cooked)

-Portugaise is a classic sauce of onions cooked in fat (such as butter or oil) with tomato concassées, tomato sauce, garlic, and chopped parsley.
+Portugaise is a classic sauce of onions cooked in fat (such as butter or oil) with tomato concassées, tomato sauce, garlic, and chopped parsley)

-I used the tomato sauce recipe in the Le Cordon Bleu Complete Cooking Techniques cookbook.
+I used the tomato sauce recipe in the Le Cordon Bleu Complete Cooking Techniques (affiliate link) cookbook.
 The tomato concassée was my starting point.
 Then, I sweated some garlic, onions, and carrots.
 A dash of sugar, salt, and pepper, and a quick purée in the food processor and voilà — Portugaise sauce.

 1 garlic clove, minced